MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/drive-app-value-case-study.md

 content_well_notification: AI-contribution
 ---

-# Case study in driving app value
+# Business-focused digital transformation case study

 Dynamics 365 helps you adjust your business processes to change.
 Let's look at an example of how change management is key to the success of an implementation strategy.